facebookresearch/assemblyhands-toolkit/README.md

 The dataset is also used in the challenge of the [HANDS workshop](https://sites.google.com/view/hands2023/home) in ICCV 2023.

 ## Release notes
+[Aug 11, 2023]: Add video visualizer in visualization/visualizer.py \
-[Jun 26, 2023]: Add src/common/utils & upload skeleton.txt in the "annotations" folder \
+[Jun 26, 2023]: Update src/common/utils & upload skeleton.txt in the "annotations" folder \
 [Jun 26, 2023]: Fix a tar file of "nusar-2021_action_both_9075-c08b_9075_user_id_2021-02-12_101609.tar.gz" in the google drive \
 [May 24, 2023]: Open repository